Abraham Beverley Walker: Early life and education

 Walker, who was of Loyalist ancestry, was a farmer's son in the Kingston peninsula area.
 His family had settled there in 1786, placing them in the first group of black settlers on the peninsula, which is upriver from Saint John.
-Walker grew up in a large family in the rural community of Kars, and attended the one-room schoolhouse there.
-He learned shorthand from an Anglican preacher in Kingston.
+Walker grew up in a large family in the rural community of Kars and attended the one-room schoolhouse there.
+He learned shorthand at a school in Kingston, from Anglican Reverend William Elias Scovil.

 Walker studied law at the National University Law School in Washington, DC, and later took law courses at Saint John Law School.

 Career

 In 1882, Walker was called to the bar.
-He opened a law practice in Saint John.
+He opened a law practice in Saint John after completing a three-year studentship at the office of lawyer George Godfrey Gilbert.
 After suffering numerous setbacks in his career as a lawyer and painful racial snubs at many levels, he was admitted as a solicitor to the Supreme Court of New Brunswick.
 In 1892, when the Saint John Law School opened, he was the first non-white student.